-It is of interest to note that the prize banner for the best Shrine Drill Patrol was won by Sinai Temple No. 59, August 11th-17th, 1929 in Chicago Illinois.
-This was a distinguished honor and the representatives of Ohio were proud of the award.
-Noble Edward Townsend was Illustrious Potentate and the patrol was headed by the late Captain Sneed.
-Since then Sinai has come in third place, under the leadership of Captain Daniel J. Neal at the annual competitive drill held during the Imperial Council session.
+It is noteworthy that Sinai Temple No. 59 won the prize banner for the best Shrine Drill Patrol on August 11-17, 1929, in Chicago, Illinois.
+This was a prestigious honor, and the Ohio representatives were proud of the award.
+Noble Edward Townsend was the Illustrious Potentate, and the patrol was headed by the late Captain Sneed.
+Since then, Sinai has come in third place, under the leadership of Captain Daniel J. Neal, at the annual competitive drill held during the Imperial Council session.